Language Models for Business Optimisation with a Real World Case Study in Production Scheduling: Literature Review

-Benchmarks and metrics play a key role in finding progressive improvements in the code-generating capabilities of LLMs.
+Benchmarks allow us to find progressive improvements in the code-generating capabilities of LLMs.
 APPS \citep{hendrycks2021measuring} benchmark includes $10,000$ programming problems and their solutions in Python.
-A significant feature of this benchmark is that it has problem descriptions closer to the natural language.
-Furthermore, it includes simple problems as well as complex algorithms.
-Meanwhile, the HumanEval \citep{chen2021evaluating} benchmark includes $164$ hand-written programming problems, with a focus on measuring the functional correctness of generated code.
-Each programming problem of HumanEval has a function signature, docstring, body, and several unit tests.
-Nonetheless, the major difference between APPS and HumanEval is that problems included in HumanEval are new and do not contain solutions in GitHub.
-Since for a sizeable part of APPS benchmark problems, there are solutions in GitHub, for code-generating LLMs trained using GitHub data, HumanEval is more precise compared to APPS.
-Conversely, the MBPP \citep{austin2021program} benchmark includes $974$ Python programming problems, which suit entry-level programmers.
-Meanwhile, some specialised metric named $pass@k$ has been proposed by \citet{kulal2019spoc} to evaluate generated code, where for a particular problem description $k$ number of solution codes are generated.
+It has simple and complex problem descriptions closer to the natural language.
+HumanEval \citep{chen2021evaluating} benchmark includes $164$ hand-written programming problems to measure the functional correctness of generated code.
+Compared to APPS, HumanEval does not contain solutions in GitHub.
+MBPP \citep{austin2021program} benchmark includes $974$ Python programming problems, which suit entry-level programmers.
+Metrics like $pass@k$ \citep{kulal2019spoc} have been introduced to evaluate the accuracy of the generated code.
+For a particular problem description, $k$ number of solution codes are generated.
 Generated codes are run against a test case related to a programming problem and the programming problem is considered solved if at least one solution code out of $k$ can pass the test case.

-The existing problem formulation research uses NLP techniques \citep{ramamonjison2022augmenting} in contrast to the code-generating LLM based problem formulation automation approach introduced by our AI-Copilot.
-In addition, recent problem formulation research is based on the NL4Opt \citep{ramamonjison2023nl4opt} dataset and it contains simpler problem descriptions and linear programming problem formulations related to them.
-Furthermore, according to the statistics, the NL4Opt dataset contains on average $2.08$ variables and $2.83$ constraints per problem formulation.
-Recently, \citet{tsouros2023holy} introduced a conceptual framework for text to code transformation for problem formulation using prompt engineering techniques with generic LLMs.
-However, experiment results of the framework have not been released as yet.